idesignpbp/public-api-documentation/source/includes/_materials.md

 ## Material Resources

 The current materials are Buttons, Felts, Labels, Suedes, and Threads.
-Each material has it's own endpoint, but they all work in a nearly identical way and provide the same routes and parameter's.
-The only exception is Threads as it also returns and can be filtered on a code.
+Each material has its own endpoint, but they all work in a nearly identical way and provide the same routes and parameters.
+The only exception is Threads, which also returns and can be filtered on a code.

 ### Buttons, Felts, Labels, Suedes